-Except as noted, all proxy cards that are returned will be counted in determining whether a quorum exists and whether we have obtained the necessary number of votes on each proposal.
+Except as noted, all proxies received will be counted in determining whether a quorum exists and whether we have obtained the necessary number of votes on each proposal.
 An abstention from voting will be used for the purpose of establishing a quorum, and will be considered a vote "against" a proposal.
 A broker non-vote will also be used for the purpose of establishing a quorum, but will not be counted in the voting process.